 Pietro Bellotti ( Italian, 1627 - 1700 )

-This figure of an anonymous man appears extraordinarily vivid as it emerges from the dark, plain background.
-He does not wear the usual badge of a pilgrim, the cockle shell, but instead has a red cross stitched to his tattered satchel.
-The man’s character as a pilgrim is confirmed by his traveling cloak, walking stick, and weathered, dirty hands.
-Pietro Bellotti is known for his careful attention to the textures of wrinkled skin, coarse hair, and homespun cloth.
-Bellotti was deeply influenced by the gritty realism of Spanish painting and the dramatic lighting effects pioneered by Michelangelo Merisi da Caravaggio (Italian, 1571–1610), and he favored subjects such as paupers and pilgrims that gave him free rein to explore these qualities in paint.
+This figure of a man appears extraordinarily vivid as it emerges from a dark, plain background.
+His traveling cloak, walking stick, and weathered, dirty hands suggest he is a pilgrim.
+Bellotti is known for his meticulous hand in depicting the texture of wrinkled skin, coarse hair, and homespun cloth.
+He was deeply influenced by the gritty realism of Spanish painting and the dramatic lighting effects pioneered by Michelangelo Merisi da Caravaggio in the early 17th century.
+Bellotti favored subjects such as paupers and pilgrims that gave him free rein to explore these qualities in paint.